KavinKadam/KavinKadam/README.md

 ----

 "If the workplace had a no-clothes policy, you'd hit the gym more often". <br />
 With this same line of thought, I make most of my repositories public, even though they may not contain the best code.

-I'm a people-person and with my experience comes the understanding that humans are multidimensional.
-So if you're a recruiter, colleague or anyone really, come drop me a message.
-I'd love to see how I can help, even if I don't always look the part!
+I intend to revisit and refactor my work, with the ultimate goal of improving my craft over time.
+If you're reading this, thanks for following my journey!